enmasseio/babble/README.md

 # To do

-- Implement mixin pattern, enrich any object (like an actor) with babbler functionality.
-- Implement an `if` function which can test a function, regexp, or 'string', and continue with one block when condition is met or another block when not matched.
-- Implement a `filter` function, which only continues a chain when a condition is met.
-- Implement error handling.
+- Implement error handling and timeout conditions.
-- Implement support for returning promises from callbacks, to allow async callback functions.
+- Implement support for returning promises from callbacks, allowing async callback functions.
 - Store message history in the context.
 - Implement conversations with multiple peers at the same time.